-In section 2 we describe the properties of high dimensional spaces focusing first on what is often called the curse/blessing of dimensionality (subsection 2.1) and then more specifically on the concentration of measures (subsection 2.2).
+In Sect.
+2 we describe the properties of high-dimensional spaces, focusing first on what is often called the curse/blessing of dimensionality (Sect.
+2.1) and then more specifically on the concentration of measures (Sect.
+2.2).
 The mathematical results are often only proved for independent and identically distributed (iid) random variables.
-In section 3 we discuss how this requirement can be loosened and how it relates to geophysical fields which often contains strong temporal and spatial dependence.
-In section 4 we focus on the application to atmospheric and climate science.
-First, in subsection 4.1 we directly investigate to which extent the climatic fields fulfill the requirements of high dimensionality.
-We then (subsections 4.2 and 4.3) discuss analytical results for distances and correlations between samples and how well these hold for climate fields.
-In subsection 4.4 we likewise explore analytical results for how the ensemble mean depends on ensemble size.
-The paper is closed with the conclusions in section 5.
+In Sect.
+3 we discuss how this requirement can be loosened and how it relates to geophysical fields which often contain strong temporal and spatial dependence.
+In Sect.
+4 we focus on the application to atmospheric and climate science.
+First, in Sect.
+4.1 we directly investigate to which extent the climatic fields fulfill the requirements of high dimensionality.
+We then (Sects.
+4.2 and 4.3) discuss analytical results for distances and correlations between samples and how well these hold for climate fields.
+In Sect.
+4.4 we likewise explore analytical results for how the ensemble mean depends on ensemble size.
+The paper is closed with the conclusions in Sect.
+5.

-45 2 Properties of high dimensional spaces
+2 Properties of high-dimensional spaces

-Here we give a brief overview of the properties of high dimensional spaces.
-We begin in subsection 2.1 with some general considerations about high dimensional spaces while we in subsection 2.2 focus more on the concentration of measures.
+Here we give a brief overview of the properties of highdimensional spaces.
+We begin in Sect.
+2.1 with some general considerations about high-dimensional spaces, while we in Sect.
+2.2 focus more on the concentration of measures.
 Some of the simple examples were also, but more briefly, described in Christiansen (2018).